mlvlab/DDMI/README.md

   <img src="asset/main.png" width="900px" />
 </div>

-Data preparation and training codes for occupancy, NeRF, and video will be released soon.
+Data preparation, training codes for occupancy, NeRF, and video, and checkpoints for the pretrained models will be released soon.

 ## Setup
 To install requirements, run: